Texas Nurse Fired Following Facebook Post About Patient’s Measles

 “[F]or the first time in my career I saw measles this week.
 Actually most of my coworkers and the ER docs saw measles for the first time as well.
 And honestly, it was rough.
 The kid was super sick.
 Sick enough to be admitted to the ICU and he looked miserable.”

-The nurse also added that this case of the measles did not change her stance on vaccines, “By no means have I changed my vax stance, and I never will.
+The nurse also added that this case of the measles did not change her stance on vaccines.

+“By no means have I changed my vax stance, and I never will.
 But I just wanted to share my experience and how much worse it was than I expected.”

 According to ABC News, the nurse also revealed the patient had recently traveled to a place “where measles is very common” and speculated he did not contract the disease within the United States.

-A representative of the hospital responded to the concerned parent’s post that they were aware of the situation, “Thank you for your post.
+A representative of the hospital responded to the concerned parent’s post that they were aware of the situation.

+“Thank you for your post.
 We are aware of this situation and have started a thorough investigation.
 We take these matters very seriously.”

 Anti-vaxxer nurse in Texas under investigation after she reportedly considered exposing unvaccinated son to measles https://t.co/MoFe0gieTs